Hausdorffcode/cs168/projects/proj3_measurement/spec.md

 `run_dig` should generate json output with a list of json dictionaries each representing a single call to “dig”, and save the output to `output_filename`.
 The representation of each call to “dig” should be structured as follows:

 - “Name”:  name being resolved
-- "Success": whether the dig call was successful (if this is false, there should be no other fields in the json output)
+- "Success": whether the dig call was successful (if this is false, the only other field in the json output should be "Name"; there shouldn't be any queries)
 - “Queries”: list of all of the queries made for a single dig call.
 The format of each query is:
   - “Time”: integer representing the time taken to complete the query
   - “Answers”: a list of answers for the query.
 The format of each answer is: